jmjuanes/kofi/README.md

 });
 ```

 A kofi app component is just an object with a `render` method.
-This method should return
+This method should return a new `kofi.element` that will be rendered in the DOM.
+Each time the application is updated, the `render` method will be invoked, and the new generated VDOM will replace the current DOM.

 #### State and updating